PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Quick Answer: You need cam buckle straps, protective padding, and a red safety flag for successful SUV kayak transport.

-Based on testing dozens of products, here are the three essential items that make SUV transport safe and easy.
+Based on testing dozens of products and gathering feedback from paddling communities, here are the three essential items that make SUV transport safe and easy.
+These recommendations come from real-world use and address the pain points paddlers actually face.

 1. Ayaport Cam Buckle Straps - Best for Secure Transport